How to manage Google Shared Drives at your enterprise?

 That’s why you need to stay on top of these two areas by regularly reviewing Google’s File Sharing report in the admin console.

-You can also use GAT+ to get a FULL view into your organization’s file sharing, and see things like files shared in more granularly.
+You can also use GAT+ to get a FULL view of your organization’s file sharing and see things like files shared, more granularly.

 II.
 SECURE FILE SHARING: